Fliplet/fliplet-cli/docs/API/fliplet-ui-toast.md

 ## Properties

-The toast instance returned as the first parameter in the promise resolving.
-The instance object contains the following properties.
+The promise resolves with the toast instance as its first parameter.
+This instance object comprises the following properties.

 * **data** (Object) A data object containing the configuration fro the Toast notification.

 ## Methods

-`Fliplet.UI.Toast` contains the following methods:
+`Fliplet.UI.Toast` contains the following methods.
+To utilize these methods, it's important to ensure that they are invoked after the resolution of the `Fliplet.UI.Toast()` function.

 ### `Fliplet.UI.Toast.dismiss()`